 In the Spring of 2013, while finally looking for a place to set up my painting studio somewhere in 3rd Street McMinnville, I ended up venturing instead as a restaurant owner along side Chef Ricardo Antúnez, and opened on July 2013, a restaurant-art space in Downtown McMinnville, Pura Vida Cocina & Arte, a quaint Latin American style food eatery, that offers wonderfully crafted food and drinks thanks to Ricardo’s creative style of cooking.
 In the same 313 NE 3rd Street place, I also operated a small art gallery and gift store, that showed my paintings and giclée prints, other Costa Rican artists’ work, and offered a unique collection of fair trade Costa Rican products.
 During the spring of 2014 I sold my interest in the restaurant business to Ricardo.
 My paintings are still shown and sold there.

-Finally in 2017 I rented another studio space in downtown McMinnville, with the idea of concentrating on my artwork again, where I have been working from.
+I ended up renting another studio space in downtown McMinnville a few years ago, with the idea of concentrating on my artwork again.

 Last year, given the pandemic and all, I decided to move my studio to my home, and this is much better.